The Raiders released Marshall on Friday, Adam Schefter of ESPN reports.

 Marshall comes to Oakland to form an interesting linebacking corps that otherwise includes Tahir Whitehead and ex-Bengal Vontaze Burfict.
 However, it's not clear who will take on the primary middle linebacker role in this system, making it hard to guess whether Marshall can return to his 100-tackle ways with the Raiders in 2019.
 The seven-year pro topped 102 tackles in all three seasons in which he's played at least 14 games.

-Marshall will have a visit with the Raiders on Thursday, Josina Anderson of ESPN reports.
+Marshall has scheduled a visit with the Raiders for Thursday, Josina Anderson of ESPN reports.

-The Broncos declined to exercise Marshall's contract option for 2019, and he is now testing his options in free agency.
-The 29-year-old was plagued by injury last season, but had 106 tackles (75 solo), three sacks, one forced fumble and a touchdown during 2017.
-Oakland could completely revamp its linebacking corps by signing Marshall, as they have already signed Vontaze Burfict this offseason.
+The Broncos declined to exercise Marshall's contract option for 2019, allowing him to test the waters of free agency.
+The 29-year-old was banged up through 2018, but is only one season removed from racking up 106 tackles (75 solo), three sacks, one forced fumble and a touchdown.
+Oakland could completely revamp its linebacking corps by signing Marshall, as they already signed Vontaze Burfict this offseason.

 While Marshall was a limited participant both Thursday and Friday, it seemed pretty clear that he would dress for the contest after doing so in Week 15.
 He should resume his duties as a starting inside linebacker.